 Your customer will need to know how to prepare their product and app data for migration, and assess if they’re ready to migrate.

-Provide a pre-migration assessment checklist that your customers can refer.
-This allows customers to assess their general readiness to begin migration to cloud.
+You could also provide a checklist so your customers can assess their readiness to begin migration to cloud.